TierraAJones/TierraAJones/README.md

 ### Hey everybody! 👋🏽
 Welcome to my coding journey!
 My name is Tierra.

-🌱 I am currently learning intermediate and advanced-level Python and Generative AI.
+🌱 I am currently learning intermediate and advanced-level Python and SQL.
 After completing these two languages, I want to learn many other programming languages that interests me.

 👯‍♀️ I'm looking forward to collaborating on open source projects to sharpen my coding skills.

 🔭 I'm practicing with tutorials and online resources.
 I intend on contributing to open source projects soon.

-✨ My goals for the future are working in industries such as Business, Cybersecurity, Finance, or FinTech and learning more about Web 3.0. 💼👩🏽‍💻📈💵
+✨ My goals for the future are working in industries such as Business, Cybersecurity, Finance, or FinTech and learning more about tech. 💼👩🏽‍💻📈💵

 ✅ I'm willing to adapt and try new things to level up my skills.
 Knowledge is power! 🧠📚